farahjstack/coralreef/README.md

 # coralreef
-The coral reef model shows the growth and mortality rate of corals which is stimulated by rolling dice.
-The model shows a time series of coral percent cover from 2004 to 2024.
+This project uses R to build a coral reef model that simulates coral growth and mortality from 2004 to 2024.
+The model uses random dice rolls to represent changes in coral growth and mortality rates and tracks coral percent cover over time.